usovArtemSergeevichProgrammer/JavaRush-JavaSyntax-task0701-0728/README.md

 Arrays and lists:
--Array
+- Array
--ArrayList
+- ArrayList
-Introduction to Generics
+- Introduction to Generics
-28 tasks
+- 28 tasks